How to Automate Social Media Posting with Python and Playwright

 Rate Limiting and Anti-Detection

 Platforms monitor for bot-like behavior.
-Mitigations:
+Here's how to avoid it:

 import random